Islandora-Devops/isle-buildkit/README.md

 docker run --rm -ti --entrypoint uname islandora/base:latest-amd64 -a
 ```

+Where the above command will explicitly pull the `amd64` image regardless of the
+hosts architecture.

 > N.B.
 By default local builds will not build multi-arch images, they will only
 > build the platform supported by the host.
 The above really only is used by the
 > Github Actions build jobs.